jpmorgen/BigMultiPipe/README.md

-The primary product of the project is currently the bigmultipipe Python module, which provides tools that enable a flexible, modular approach to constructing data processing pipelines that optimize computer processing, memory, and disk I/O resources.
+The primary product of the project is currently the bigmultipipe Python module, which provides tools that enable a flexible, modular approach to constructing parallelized data processing pipelines which optimize computer processing, memory, and disk I/O resources.

 As described in the package documentation at https://bigmultipipe.readthedocs.io/en/latest/ the BigMultiPipe